 The third variable is indigenous population.
 This mitigates sensitivity in the measurement of ethnic fractionalization owing to its contingency on the level of ethnicity.
-This is exemplified by countries such as the United States and Canada having quite high diversity scores comparable to countries such as Pakistan and sub-Saharan Africa (SSA).
+This is exemplified by countries such as the US and Canada having quite high diversity scores comparable to countries such as Pakistan and Sub-Saharan Africa (SSA).
 However, the tribalism metric circumvents these issues through an additional term capturing the proportion of indigenous population.
-Indigenous populations in the United States and Canada are relatively low, in contrast to those in Pakistan and SSA for example, which substantially reduces their tribalism scores (see Table A3).
+Indigenous populations in US and Canada are relatively low, in contrast to those in Pakistan and SSA for example, which substantially reduces their tribalism scores (see Appendix Table 2).

 The fourth variable is gender equality.
-This utilizes the gender gap index, which covers four subunits of inequality: economic participation and opportunity, educational attainment, health and survival, and political involvement.
-Disparities between countries worldwide are relatively minimal in terms of education and health but rise significantly in terms of labor force participation and earnings, as well as political participation.
-Gender inequality is central to tribalism inasmuch that male gender roles provide security while their female counterparts are defined by the notion of reproduction of family, kin, and culture.
+This utilizes the gender gap index, which covers four sub-units of inequality: economic participation and opportunity, educational attainment, health and survival, and political involvement.
+Disparities between countries worldwide are relatively minimal in terms of education and health but rise significantly in terms of labour force participation and earnings, as well as political participation.
+Gender inequality is central to tribalism inasmuch that male gender roles provide security while their female counterparts are defined by the notion of reproduction of family, kin and culture.

 The fifth and final variable is group grievance, which notably has double the weight of both the ethnic fractionalization and indigenous population variables.
-This is sourced from the group grievance index, which is 1 of 10 constituents of the Fund for Peace's Fragile States Index.3 Jacobson and Deckard (2012, p.
-9) argue "... the variable captures the history of aggrieved communal groups, public scapegoating of those groups with or without nationalistic political rhetoric, any patterns of atrocity committed with impunity or with support or participation of government groups and institutionalized political exclusion."
+This is sourced from the group grievance index, which is one of ten constituents of the Fund for Peace's Fragile States Index1.

+Jacobsen & Deckard (2012: 9) argue "...the variable captures the history of aggrieved communal groups, public scapegoating of those groups with or without nationalistic political rhetoric, any patterns of atrocity committed with impunity or with support or participation of government groups and institutionalized political exclusion".
 Conceptually, it is linked to anthropological "balanced opposition" where the fear of violence in tribal societies between kinship groups paradoxically acts as a fundamental organizing principle (Jacobson & Deckard, 2012).
-This acts to reinforce a spectrum of loyalties from tight-knit immediate familial units to extended family, clans, and ultimately ethnicity, where social ties are vulnerable to rival familial, clan, or tribal interests (Jacobson & Deckard, 2012).
+This acts to reinforce a spectrum of loyalties from tight-knit immediate familial units to extended family, clans and ultimately ethnicity, where social ties are vulnerable to rival familial, clan or tribal interests (Jacobson & Deckard, 2012).
 Group grievance formally captures such tribal rivalries in operationalizing a variable rather than relying on assumptions regarding motivations for conflict.
 This advances the preceding Reynol-Querol (RQ) measure of polarization.
-That measure focusses on a smaller number of tribal groups making up larger fractions of a population, where the smaller number of groups provides greater incentive for conflict (Montalvo & Reynal-Querol, 2005).4
+That measure focusses on a smaller number of tribal groups making up larger fractions of a population, where the smaller number of groups provides greater incentive for conflict (Montalvo & Reynal-Querol, 2005)iii.